 Not every PDF is ready for print straight away.
-Many files need technical conversion before a print shop can accept them.
-This guide explains the most common conversions and when they are needed.
+Many files need technical conversion before a print shop can accept them — and unlike a visual design mistake, these are invisible problems that only surface once the file reaches prepress or the printing press itself.
+This guide explains the most common conversions and when each one is needed.

 Why PDF Conversion is Necessary

-Print production has strict technical requirements that differ from digital display.
-A PDF designed for the web or screen may need conversion in several areas before it is print-ready:
+Print production has strict technical requirements that differ substantially from digital display.
+A PDF designed for the web or screen — or exported from software never intended for print — may need conversion in several areas before it is genuinely print-ready:

 - Colour mode (RGB → CMYK)